ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 > [Note]
 > You can verify with any key if you sign multiple times with different keys.

+### Registry Settings
+You can block the deployment of unsigned images per registry.
+From the registry list of **Container > NHN Container Registry(NCR)** page, select the registry and click **Change** from **Prevent Pull of Unauthenticated Image** to set up.

+> [Note]
+The pull of an unauthenticated image already uploaded will be blocked if you enable the setting.
+The upload may fail if you upload an image with the same name and tag as an unsigned image.
+If you have signed on to the existing image before enabling the setting, you can use it normally in the future.

 ## Service Permission

 You can control the use of NCR for each user by using the service permissions.